joeledwards/node-spaceheater/README.md

 # spaceheater

-Does busy work on all CPU cores.
+Does busy work on all CPU cores, turning your computer into a space heater or your notebook into a lap warmer.

 ## Usage